Roads Top Banner.

 As ever there are both benefits and disbenefits.

 Perhaps one of the biggest benefits is that the operators of some schemes will allow people to buy extra time, which can be very useful if (for instance) a business meeting is running late or a plumber is making an emergency repair which is going to take half-an-hour longer than originally anticipated...
 Many people will also welcome the facility whereby they can receive automated text messages to their mobile phones advising them when there is a predetermined amount of 'paid time' left.
-Almost everybody will appreciate not having to face the issues of having sufficient coins with which to feed a parking meter or buy a 'pay & display' parking ticket - especially as parking prices are such that very frequently even if £2 coins are used possibly a fair number (ie: 6 - 10 !) may be required to pay for the parking.
+Almost everybody will appreciate not having to face the issues of having sufficient coins with which to feed a parking meter or buy a 'pay & display' parking ticket - especially at locations where parking prices are so high that even if £2 coins are used a fair number (ie: 6 - 10 !) may be required to pay for the parking.

-Less welcome perhaps is that people without mobile phones and either plastic card or pre-arranged parking contract (account) payment systems are usually unable to park (sometimes a public telephone will be nearby, but this cannot be relied upon).
-An addition, as it seems that the British systems tend to use 0870 revenue sharing 'non-geographic' telephone numbers which are always outside of mobile phone calling plans so the person making the call also has to pay 'top whack' for that call.
-As the calls invariably include a number of minutes 'on hold' waiting for the next available person to answer so calls can become fairly expensive.
+Less welcome perhaps is that people without mobile phones and either plastic cards or pre-arranged parking contract (account) payment systems are usually unable to park (sometimes a public telephone will be nearby, but this cannot be relied upon).
+Furthermore, as it seems that the British systems tend to use 0870 revenue sharing 'non-geographic' telephone numbers which are always outside of mobile phone calling plans so the person making the call also has to pay extra for that call, and with these calls often include a number of minutes 'on hold' waiting for the next available person to answer so calls can become fairly expensive.
 (The word 'fleeced' come to mind).
 And then there are the service charges (ie: account fees and / or flat rate 'transaction fees') which some parking operators charge... - sometimes even every time a person parks their vehicle!

 People who use telephone parking also need to remember that all these transactions also leave trails, so that Big Brother can record their every movement.
 However, in cities with large CCTV systems (ie: London) this is already the situation.